HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Simulating galaxy-scale strong lenses

-For each pair, mock images are created with the simulation pipeline described in Schuldt et al. (in prep.).
-In short, the lens potential is modeled with a Singular Isothermal Ellipsoid (SIE) profile, based on the known $v_{\rm disp}$ and $z_{\rm d}$, and using the centroid, axis ratio, and position angle from the $i$-band light distribution, with random perturbations typical of SLACS lenses \citep{bolton08}.
-The combined HSC+F814W cutouts of COSMOS sources are randomly positioned in the source plane, over regions next to the caustics corresponding to magnifications $\mu \geq 5$.
-The sources are then lensed onto the image plane with the {\tt GLEE} software \citep{suyu10,suyu12}.
-The resulting frames are convolved with the Pan-STARRS PSF model described below, resampled and rescaled using Pan-STARRS zero-points, and eventually coadded with the lens LRG cutouts to obtain the final mock image.
-The process is repeated for $gri$ bands.
-In order to produce a set of mocks with systematically bright lensing features, we artificially boost the lensed source brightness by one magnitude in all bands.
-Systems with lensed sources having ${\rm S/N}<10$ in $i$ band\footnote{Sources fainter than 10 times the local background rms level.} are placed iteratively closer to the caustics to meet this S/N threshold, or completely discarded.
+For each pair, mock images were created with the simulation pipeline described in Schuldt et al. (in prep.).
+In short, the lens potential was modeled with a Singular Isothermal Ellipsoid (SIE) profile, based on the known $v_{\rm disp}$ and $z_{\rm d}$, and using the centroid, axis ratio, and position angle from the $i$-band light distribution, with random perturbations typical of SLACS lenses \citep{bolton08}.
+The combined HSC+F814W cutouts of COSMOS sources were randomly positioned in the source plane, over regions next to the caustics corresponding to magnifications $\mu \geq 5$.
+The sources were then lensed onto the image plane with the {\tt GLEE} software \citep{suyu10,suyu12}.
+The resulting frames were convolved with the Pan-STARRS PSF model described below, resampled and rescaled using Pan-STARRS zero-points, and eventually coadded with the lens LRG cutouts to obtain the final mock image.
+The process was repeated for $gri$ bands.
+In order to produce a set of mocks with systematically bright lensing features, we artificially boosted the lensed source brightness by one magnitude in all bands.
+Mocks with faint arcs were placed iteratively closer to the caustics to ensure all lensed sources have ${\rm S/N > 10}$ in $i$ band\footnote{Between the peak lensed source flux and the local background rms level.}.

 The Pan-STARRS analysis pipeline computes PSF models at individual positions of stack images over a grid of about 8\arcmin\ steps, and interpolates these models to predict the PSF FWHM across the sky \citep{magnier16}.
-This introduces deviations between the modeled and true PSF, since the later varies on very small scales due to stacking of individual exposures with variable FWHM.
+This introduces deviations between the modeled and true PSF, since the latter varies on very small scales due to stacking of individual exposures with variable FWHM.
 However, we found that these deviations are usually within 10\% when comparing the tabulated FWHMs with those measured on isolated, unsaturated stars from GSC-DR2 \citep{lasker08}.
-We therefore create a library of $gri$ PSF models in steps of 0.05\arcsec\ FWHM, by stacking PS1 postage stamps of 9 to 11 stars with adequate PSF FWHM.
-For each mock, lensed arcs are convolved with the PSF model corresponding to the PSF FWHM listed on PS1 tables at the position of the lens LRG.
+We therefore created a library of $gri$ PSF models in steps of 0.05\arcsec\ FWHM, by stacking PS1 postage stamps of nine to 11 stars with adequate PSF FWHM.
+For each mock, lensed arcs were convolved with the PSF model corresponding to the PSF FWHM listed on PS1 tables at the position of the lens LRG.